 In a traditional 401k, your contributions are made pre-tax.
-This means contributions come out of your paycheck before taxes and grow in your account tax-free.
+This means contributions come out of your paycheck before taxes and grow in your account tax deferred.
 Then you withdraw your money at retirement, your distributions are taxable to you.

 The limit on the amount of pre-tax 401k contributions you can make in 2020 is $19,500.

 Note: If your employer matches a portion of your contributions, the employer contributions are also pre-tax but they do not affect the $19,500 annual personal limit.

 Roth 401k plans allow business owners and their participating employees to pay taxes on their individual contributions now instead of paying taxes at retirement.
 Unlike traditional pre-tax 401k contributions, Roth contributions are made with after-tax money and grow tax-free through the time of withdrawal.
 When you reach retirement age (or meet other distributable events), your Roth contributions and attributable and earnings can be withdrawn tax-free.